vm75/wasm_ffi/README.md

 # wasm_ffi
 `wasm_ffi` is a drop-in solution for using `dart:ffi` on the web.
 This enables you to work with `WebAssembly` more easily and convenient.
+It is just a rebrand of [web_ffi](https://pub.dev/packages/web_ffi) which is not being maintained.

 The general idea is to expose an API that is compatible with `dart:ffi` but translates all calls through `dart:js` to a browser running `WebAssembly`.

 Currently, only `WebAssembly` compiled with [emscripten](https://emscripten.org/) is usable because emscripten also generates the JavaScript imports `WebAssembly` needs.
-Open a issue on [GitHub](https://github.com/vm75/wasm_ffi/) if you think we should support other platforms/compilers, too.

-For a tutorial how to use this package (including the compiler settings for emscripten) see the [example/README](./example/README.md), but make sure to read this README first!
+For a tutorial how to use this package (including the compiler settings for emscripten) see the [README_example](./README_example.md), but make sure to read this README first!

 ## Differences to dart:ffi
 While `wasm_ffi` tries to mimic the `dart:ffi` API as close as possible, there are some differences.
 The list below documents the most importent ones, make sure to read it.
 For more insight, take a look at the API documentation.